systematic-uol/systematic-uol.github.io/docs/about-systematic/commons-structure.md

 # Navigating the commons

-This site is a living resource, meaning the content is constantly being updated, revised and refined.
+This site is a living resource, which we are adding to throughout the development process, meaning the content is constantly being updated, revised and refined.
 <br>
 <br> You can naviagte the content in multiple ways: